 Split to Dalmatian Islands

-Discover the island of Brač, Croatia’s third largest, but also the highest island in the Adriatic Sea.
-Brač is famous for fishing and agriculture, especially vines and olives, as well as its precious limestone, which was used to build Diocletian’s Palace in Split and the White House in Washington.
+Brač is the highest island in the Adriatic sea, and Croatia’s third largest island!
+This island is recognized for fishing, vine and olive agriculture, and its precious limestone that was used to build Diocletian’s Palace in Split and the White House in Washington DC!

 We highly suggest traveling in spring (the end of March till end of June) or fall (September till the end of November) for serious biking (daily distance of 50km or more).
 If biking is not the only reason for choosing this tour, the swimming season usually starts later in May and can last until the middle of October.
 Even in the high season months of July and August, you will be able to find your own little private beach on the islands you will be visiting and quiet roads for cycling.
 However, due to the heat you might want to schedule your bike rides early in the morning or later in the afternoon.